Trattoria Mondello worse Italian restaurant in Goodge St.

 With an urge to fulfill my appetite with the traditional and typical Italian food Trattoria Mondello, I went to 36 Goodge St, London W1T 2QN, where there is a restaurant that is known by the name “Trattoria Mondello”.
-A family owned business that is run by themselves, I had a feeling before stepping inside the restaurant that it would provide me with more of a cozy environment along with top of the line service but all of this shattered while I was in there.
+A family-owned business that is run by themselves, I had a feeling before stepping inside the restaurant that it would provide me with more of a cozy environment along with top-of-the-line service but all of this shattered while I was in there.

-Trattoria Mondello from the outside gives the look of more like a pub or cafe rather than a restaurant itself.
-You will find Italian flag embossed at one end along with couple of tables outside.
+Trattoria Mondello from the outside gives the look more like a pub or cafe rather than a restaurant itself.
+You will find an Italian flag embossed at one end along with a couple of tables outside.
 To sum up, the general impression from the outside did not disappoint and did give the feeling of traditional trattoria!

 It didn’t take me much time to decide on what dishes I will be having that day but yes, it did take a lot of time for the waiter to entertain me and to take up my order.
 As for the food, I decided to go with Avocado with Crabmeat which later had to be followed by Seabream.
 The order did not take much time to make it to my table but it really didn’t matter later because I was truly not impressed with what was presented to me.

 When you specifically order “Crabmeat”, would not you expect to get the same?
 But instead, in this restaurant, I really do not know what they gave to me.
 All of my avocado was ripped and instead of putting real crab meat, they had it covered with some sort of tick sauce that had a taste of fish.
 I really could not figure out how much the crab was in there and in my opinion the crabmeat dish did not have much of it!